abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 We often put `<dependencyManagement>` section and add its dependencies in the `<dependencies>` of the same POM, not much useful but cleaner.

 ### Multi-Module Maven Project
-Multiple modules inside a single project, each having a different project inside it.
+Multiple modules (projects) inside a single project, each having a different project inside it.
 All having the same `<groupID>`.

 1. Place common `<dependencyManagement>` and `<build> <plugins>` in parent's POM
 2. Add all `<modules> <module>` artifact ids in parent's POM